Abdul Jabbar Abdullah: Personal life

 He married Kismet Inaissi al-Fayadh in 1943, with whom he had a daughter and three sons.
 His two twin sons, Sinan Abdullah and Haitham Abdullah (born 1947), were the first Mandaeans born in the United States.
 Sinan Abdullah is a dentist in Niskayuna, New York and owned various Mandaean manuscripts that were analyzed by Jorunn Jacobsen Buckley.

 Legacy

 Abdullah is highly regarded in Iraq, where his 100th birthday was commemorated in the diaspora.
 A hall in the University of Baghdad is named after him, as well as numerous streets in the city.

 Nuclear physicist Khidir Hamza cites Abdullah as a mentor, and credits him with helping Hamza obtain admission into MIT to pursue a master's degree in nuclear engineering after Hamza's initial rejection.
 Hamza later became part of Iraq's nuclear research program, before defecting to the United States and testifying on the program before the U.S. Senate.

 Research

-Abdullah's research interests included cloud stratification, solitary waves, and pressure pumps.
+Abdullah published research on subjects regarding cloud stratification, solitary waves, and pressure pumps.